Undivided Resources

 Featured image

-Special needs trusts are designed to allow families to create a detailed plan for their child’s future, while also making sure their child remains eligible for social services as they get older.
-Here, we’ll discuss the hows and whys of creating a trust and what to consider when naming a guardian and a trustee.
-We’ll also break down the available options for creating a special needs trust on a limited budget.
+Enter ABLE accounts and special needs trusts, two different tools that are designed to allow families to save money for our children’s future while also making sure they remain eligible for social services as they get older.
+Here, we’ll discuss the hows and whys of creating a trust, what to consider when naming a guardian and a trustee, and the available options for creating a special needs trust on a limited budget.

 ABLE accounts overview

 The Achieving a Better Life Experience (ABLE) Act was passed by Congress in 2014 to allow people with disabilities to build savings accounts without affecting their eligibility for government services.
-Generally, money accrued in an ABLE account can only be used to pay for disability-related expenses, but what this means is fairly broad, and includes anything from housing, transportation, and daily living expenses to equipment, therapies, and education.
+Generally, money accrued in an ABLE account can only be used to pay for disability-related expenses, but what this means is fairly broad — it includes anything from housing, transportation, and daily living expenses to equipment, therapies, and education.

-Not all states offer ABLE programs, and not all states’ ABLE programs are the same, but all ABLE accounts grow tax-free.
-As of January 2024, yearly contributions are capped at $18,000; however, those who choose not to participate in an eligible employer-sponsored retirement account can contribute an additional amount up to $14,580 annually (for Alaska and Hawaii residents, this figure is higher).
+Not all states’ ABLE programs are the same, but all ABLE accounts come with investing options that grow tax-free.
+You can use this free online tool to compare ABLE accounts in different states.
+As of January 2025, yearly contributions are capped at $19,000; however, those who choose not to participate in an eligible employer-sponsored retirement account can contribute an additional amount up to $14,580 annually (for Alaska and Hawaii residents, this figure is higher).
+Starting in 2026, individuals who contribute to their own ABLE accounts can qualify for the Saver’s Credit when they file taxes, and they can move funds from a 529 college savings account to an ABLE account without tax penalties.

 Special needs trust overview